NextronSystems/thor-manual/core/flags.rst

            Use PE-Sieve and internal heuristics to analyze running processes for anomalies such as code injection and hollowing.

-           This feature is only available on Windows.
+           This feature only affects Windows systems.

 --process-integrity-full

            Enhance process integrity checks to detect signs of process tampering, impersonation, and injection.

-           This feature is only available on Windows.
+           This feature only affects Windows systems.

            Alias:
              --full-proc-integrity